Posts tagged gamer

 I was lucky enough to approach the Strip at night, so all the casinos were lit up, and it was pretty impressive.
 Why not try your luck and play Star Slots online now and see if you are as lucky as me.
 To get into the Strip you have to either have 2,000 caps, a passport or a science skill high enough to hack the robot guard.
 I went the easy route and paid my way in.
 Walking through the gate I was bombarded by ridiculous amounts of neon and the sounds of The Chairman singing “Blue Moon.”
 I was in heaven.

 In real life I’m not much of a gambler, all I do is play fantasy golf for most of the time.
 When I finally find the best Boku casino (whenever that may be)I will likely spend about 10 bucks on slot machines and that’s it.
 But in New Vegas?
 I went high roller.
 And won most of my money back.
-I ended up only losing 100 caps to the blackjack table.
+Now on wards I will prefer to play on Dafabet casino for winning more online casino games.

 Wandering the Strip was kind of surreal, I’ve never been to the real Vegas so I can’t make any real comparisons but I felt kind of overwhelmed like I imagine I will when faced with the real thing.
 The lights, and the random hookers and drunk soldiers really added to the atmosphere as well.